PavolUlicny/Local-AI-Agent/docs/install.md

 Other Python versions (for example, 3.10–3.11 or future releases) are untested and may produce installation or runtime errors.

+### Agent runtime requirement: Ollama

+The interactive agent (the `src.main` entrypoint) requires the Ollama runtime at startup.
+When you run the agent it will check for the `ollama` CLI on your `PATH` and probe the local HTTP API at `http://127.0.0.1:11434/api/tags`.

+- If the `ollama` CLI is present but the HTTP API is not responding, the agent will attempt to start the Ollama runtime in the background and wait briefly for the service to become available.
+- If `ollama` is not installed, or the agent cannot start or connect to the Ollama HTTP API within the timeout, the agent will exit with an error to avoid running in a degraded state.

+If you need to run parts of the project (for example in CI) without Ollama, use the installer flags (`--no-pull-models`) and Makefile helpers to avoid model pulls; consider running only the non-interactive tests or adding CI-specific guards.
+If you prefer a non-fatal startup for interactive runs, I can add an explicit CLI opt-out (for example `--allow-no-ollama`) that lets the agent continue without Ollama.

 ### Prerequisites

 - Debian/Ubuntu: install the system venv helper so the installer can create `.venv`: